Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 ### Getting statistical information

-We also thought it might be useful to mention a few ways to get statistical data without having to calculate it yourself.
+I also thought it might be useful to mention a few ways to get statistical data without having to calculate it yourself.
 R excels here and several people have extended it's capabilities.
 I'll show you a couple of the ones I have used the most.
-The `psych` [@R-psych] library contains lots of useful functions for manipulating data.
+The `psych` [@R-psych] library contains many useful functions for manipulating and summarizing data.
+We'll use `describe` here to get some basic statistical features of the data.